PurpleHorrorRus/EasyVK-AudioAPI/README.md

 This is an unofficial AudioAPI for [EasyVK](https://github.com/ciricc/easyvk).
 Works as an extension for the library.
 This API using in [Meridius](https://github.com/PurpleHorrorRus/Meridius) project.

-Recommended version of EasyVK for using this API: 2.6.1

 # Installation

 Install [EasyVK](https://www.npmjs.com/package/easyvk) via npm or yarn